-- Education.
-Norwegian governments need to worry more about the quality of education.
-This Student incentives must be strengthened, teaching quality should be monitored and improved, and a currently lacking culture of excellence must be introduced.
-The current demand-driven system of university access, under which students can choose their preferred field of study with little constraint, fails to take labor-market needs into account and should be reformed.
+• Education.
+The Norwegian government needs to worry more about the quality of education.
+Student incentives must be strengthened, teaching quality should be monitored and improved, and a currently lacking culture of excellence must be introduced.
+The current demand-driven system of university access, under which students can choose their preferred field of study with few constraints, fails to take labor market needs into account and should be reformed.
 In the current system, a significant part of educational expenditure represents a subsidy to consumption rather than true investment in human capital.
-The problem is made more severe by the wage compression that weakens students' incentive to self-select in the most socially productive areas. - Research policy.
+The problem is made more severe by wage compression that weakens students' incentives to self-select in the most socially productive areas.

+• Research policy.
 Investments in research and development (R&D), both public and private, must be increased.
 Investments in academic and basic research should also be increased, promoting more joint activity between private and public actors.
-This is a major area of dormant necessary reform. - Infrastructure and regional policy.
+This is major area of necessary reform is currently dormant.

+• Infrastructure and regional policy.
 Norway's stress on regional redistribution is excessive.
 Large infrastructural investments are made that benefit only very small communities.
 In contrast, infrastructural investments in national networks and around the major cities of Oslo and Bergen appear insufficient.
 The railway system, including commuting services, remains dysfunctional and in perpetual crisis.
-The policy of agricultural subsidies is costly and should be at least partially reconsidered. - Industrial policy.
-The government should avoid the temptation of protectionism.
-Government interventions to prevent Norwegian companies from being bought by foreign owners appear anachronistic, and violate the principles of a modern market-oriented economy.
-Outside the petroleum and petroleum-based industries, the economy struggles with problems of low competitiveness.
-Employment is strongly dependent on the public sector.
+The policy of agricultural subsidies is costly and should be at least partially reconsidered.